Glasgow School of Art: The Vic Café Bar

 - Website www.theartschool.co.uk

-The Vic Café Bar is a hubbub of creative activity that specialises in reinventing classic comforting dishes.
+The Vic Café Bar is a hubbub of creative activity that specialises with an impressive menu capturing more than just students.

-- Live entertainment: Club nights, gigs, poetry nights
+- Live entertainment: Club nights, gigs, poetry nights, exhibitions which rotate weekly

 - Open since: 2014